Pac-Man: Merchandise

+Lego released an exclusive set of a PAC-MAN arcade machine for their Lego Icons line.
+A Lego version of PAC-MAN, Clyde, and Blinky are featured on the top of the machine, with a minifigure playing a miniature version of the machine.

 Television

 The Pac-Man animated television series produced by Hanna–Barbera aired on ABC from 1982 to 1983.
 It was the highest-rated Saturday morning cartoon show in the US during late 1982.

-A computer-generated animated series titled Pac-Man and the Ghostly Adventures aired on Disney XD in June 2013, and also on Discovery Family in November 2019.
+A computer-generated animated series produced by Bandai Namco Games, 41 Entertainment, Arad Productions, OLM Digital and Sprite Animation Studios titled Pac-Man and the Ghostly Adventures aired on Disney XD from June 15, 2013, to May 25, 2015.